 When we reached Venezia S. Lucia train station in the evening from Florence, the first sight of the canals was fascinating despite the traffic.
-We chose to take a private water taxi to reach our hotel – The Westin Europa & Regina – which occupies a marvellous location on the Grand Canal.
+We chose to take a private water taxi to reach our hotel – The Westin Europa & Regina – which occupies a marvelous location on the Grand Canal.

 And no, Venice is not just for couples.
 My daughter loved Venice, she couldn’t get enough of walking over bridges and looking out at all the gondolas swaying in the canals.

-Apart from seeing the top attractions in Venice, you must keep some time in wandering aimlessly.
+Apart from seeing the top attractions in Venice, you must keep some time wandering aimlessly.
 Venice is built for aimless walking and getting lost.
 A great way to explore Venice is to visit its markets.
-If you cant take the smell of the fish market, there is the food and veggies market that we visited just to get a local flavour.
+If you can’t take the smell of the fish market, there is the food and veggies market that we visited just to get a local flavor.
 We went wandering around the city starting with Piazza San Marco and ending at the Rialto market.
 St. Mark’s Basilica – the most famous of the city’s churches – is not to be missed.

-The historic and luxurious Hotel Santa Caterina was to be our base to explore Amalfi coast for the next 3 days.
+The historic and luxurious Hotel Santa Caterina was to be our base to explore the Amalfi coast for the next 3 days.
 You might prefer Sorrento town as a base that is better connected via ferries to all Amalfi towns or the charming, cliff-hugging town of Positano.
 But we found Amalfi town perfect, more because of the elegant Santa Caterina.

 The trip to Amalfi was to be a break in our sightseeing packed Florence-Venice-Rome Itinerary.
 The plan was to practice La Dolce Far Niente or ‘the sweetness of doing nothing’.